akstealthay/anoy/README.md

 3. Select text `spider` and apply tag `ANIMAL`.
 4. Select text `Accio` and apply tag `SPELL`.
 5. Export the document

-Exporting the document will give you a text file containing the original content along with XML tags applied to given segments.

 ## Table of contents